jaretpeery1993/qsys-obs-websocket-5.1.0/README.md

 OBS websocket reference file:
 https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md

-This is not an official Q-Sys or OBS product/service.
-Use at your own risk.

-Copyright (c) 2012 by Gerhard Lipp <gelipp@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal